Impact of dim-6 $\nu$SMEFT operators on low-scale leptogenesis: Leptogenesis

 From the above discussion one might naively conclude that the only effect of the dim-6 operator is to suppress the BAU for $\Lambda$ below $\Lambda_{\rm crit}$.
 This is in fact not the case: while for larger values of $\Lambda$ the operator does not change the equilibration time $z_{\eq}$, it still produces additional RHNs compared to the dim-4 contribution only.
 This happens especially at early times, due to the UV dominance of the dim-6 operator rate, such that there are more RHNs in the thermal bath which can undergo oscillations, possibly increasing the asymmetry.
 To quantify this effect, we find it useful to compare the averaged rates directly via the ratio $\expval{\Gamma_6}/\expval{\Gamma_4}$.
 If this value is greater than one for a fixed $z$, the dim-6 operator dominates at that $z$.
 Due to the different scales involved in the problem, it is not clear at which value of $z$ the expression $\expval{\Gamma_6}/\expval{\Gamma_4}$ should be evaluated.
 Therefore, we show the ratio $\expval{\Gamma_6}/\expval{\Gamma_4}$ as a function of $\Lambda$ for $z$ values between $z_{\mathrm{rh}}$ and $z_{\mathrm{osc}}$ in Fig.~\ref{fig:ratios}.
 We find that values between $z_{\mathrm{rh}}$ and $z_{\mathrm{osc}}$ lead to reasonable indications of the dominance of the dim-6 operator in the following sections.
+All lines in Fig.~\ref{fig:ratios} have the same slope due to $\expval{\Gamma_6} \propto \Lambda^{-4}$.
+Since we take the ratio of the rates and we use $G = F / \sqrt{\Tr(F^{\dagger} F)}$ for our BPs, the ratio is the same for each entry in flavor space.
+The difference between the different BPs arises then due to the difference in $\Tr(F^{\dagger} F) \simeq U^2M^2/v^2$ and the difference in $z_{\mathrm{osc}}$.
+For the BPs in the oscillatory regime, see left panel of Fig.~\ref{fig:ratios}, $\expval{\Gamma_6}/\expval{\Gamma_4}=1$ is reached for $\Lambda \approx \SI{1e8}{\giga\electronvolt}$.
+For the BPs in the overdamped regime, see right panel of Fig.~\ref{fig:ratios}, it is obtained at around $\Lambda \approx \SI{2e7}{\giga\electronvolt}$.
+As we will see in Fig.~\ref{fig:final} in Section~\ref{sec:numerical_solution} the region in between the values of $\Lambda$ from Fig.~\ref{fig:ratios} and $\Lambda_{\rm crit}$ from Fig.~\ref{fig:eq_timescales} corresponds to an enhanced BAU.